edurdevic/Cheatsheets/README.md

 * Preconditions
 * Read-or-persist (template for reading from a remote source and persist data to local folder)
 * Template (A template notebook tu jump start with common requirements)
+* Uncertainties (Use of uncertainties library to account for error in calculations)

 ## Server Ubuntu 16.04